 The Importance of Traveling with Vitamins

-It might not seem like it sometimes, but packing vitamins into your carry-on is more important than remembering to bring your laptop or even your portable charger.
+It might not seem like it sometimes, but packing vitamins is more important than remembering to bring your laptop or portable charger.

-Our bodies need a daily dose of vitamins that help us maintain our overall health and we typically get these vitamins through a balanced, whole-food diet.
+Our bodies need a daily dose of vitamins, minerals and enzymes that help us maintain our overall health and boost our immunity to prevent getting sick.
+We typically get these vitamins through a balanced, whole-food diet.

 But when we travel, we don’t always get the chance to take in all the vitamins our bodies need.

-Traveling with vitamin supplements is essential for your health because finding whole-food options or getting enough sunlight can be scarce when you travel.
-Just because you’re on the go doesn’t mean you should sacrifice your daily routine that keeps your body operating at peak production levels.
+Traveling with vitamin supplements is essential for your health because finding healthy food options can be scarce when you travel.
+It's also one of the many Just because you’re on the go doesn’t mean you should sacrifice your daily routine that keeps your body operating at peak production levels.